plurby/SignalWire/README.md

     }
 ```

 Now, you need a hub that uses TaskDb DbContext.
-By convention, Wire expects the server hub’s name as 'Data' if it is not specified in the init method of $.wire.init(..).
+By convention, Wire expects the server hubï¿½s name as 'Data' if it is not specified in the init method of $.wire.init(..).

-In the example you get (when you install the Nuget package), you’ll see we are using an Entity Framework Context Provider.
+In the example you get (when you install the Nuget package), youï¿½ll see we are using an Entity Framework Context Provider.
 Replace TaskDb with your own EF Data context if required.
 Once you do that, all your collections/sets with in the context can be accessed over the wire.

 ```
 public class Data : DataHub<EFContextProvider<TaskDb>>